EWI - a "knowledge factory"

 The Institute of Energy Economics (EWI) at the University of Cologne is not-for-profit and considers itself to be a “knowledge factory”, dedicated to creating, spreading and utilizing new knowledge on increasingly complex energy markets.
 The energy world is currently experiencing a dramatic transition as a result of changing political and social environments as well as new technologies and innovations.
 These developments pose intricate questions, for which EWI hopes to find answers through practical, unbiased research with a strong foundation in energy economics.

 Prof. Dr. Marc Oliver Bettzüge is the temporary managing director, leading a team of approximately 35 colleagues.
-In addition to the revenue from research projects, analyses and expert reports for public and private clients, research activities are further financed by donations from a not-for-profit sponsoring association.
+In addition to the revenue from research projects, analyses and expert reports for public and private clients, research activities are further financed by the Ministry of Economic Affairs, Innovation, Digitization and Energy of the State of North Rhine-Westphalia.

 The Society of Benefactors of the Institute of Energy Economics at the University of Cologne e.
 V. is the sole shareholder of EWI.
 The society exclusively pursues non-profit and academic goals, in particular the promotion of science and research in the field of energy economics.
 The society currently has about 40 members, mostly private and public companies and associations.